PurdueDualityLab/ICSE-23-PTM-Artifact/README.md

 # ICSE'23 Artifact

-> This is the artifact abstract for the ICSE'23 paper: An Empirical Study of Pre-Trained Model Reuse in the Hugging Face Deep Learning Model Registry
+> This is the artifact for the ICSE'23 paper: An Empirical Study of Pre-Trained Model Reuse in the Hugging Face Deep Learning Model Registry

 ## About